Eric-nguyen1402/image_project/README.md

 sudo ./script.sh
 ```
 - When setting up database.
 Please choose Apache2
-- Congigure database for phpmyadmin with dbconfig-common: Yes
+- Configure database for phpmyadmin with dbconfig-common: Yes
 - My SQL application password for phpmyadmin : raspberry
 * When installing PHP in the last step will occur a notice
 * PLease choose IGNORE to pass this step.